Entanglement entropy in de Sitter: no pure states for conformal matter: Introduction

-As we have shown in the recent paper~\cite{Ageev:2022qxv}, pure state condition is violated by a non-zero constant in two-sided Schwarzschild black hole.
+Even though the geometries usually studied in the literature are conformally related to flat space (neglecting their angular parts), our suggestion is not as trivial as it might seem.
+As we have shown in the recent paper~\cite{Ageev:2022qxv}, pure state condition without a specific ``renormalization'' of the entropy is violated by a non-zero constant in two-sided Schwarzschild black hole.
 Also, one should use a special prescription for infrared regularization of infinite entangling regions in order for the complementarity property to hold.

 \skipline